WordPress/gutenberg/docs/how-to-guides/themes/theme-json.md

 #### Backward compatibility with add_theme_support

 To retain backward compatibility, the existing `add_theme_support` declarations that configure the block editor are retrofit in the proper categories for the top-level section.
 For example, if a theme uses `add_theme_support('disable-custom-colors')`, it'll be the same as setting `settings.color.custom` to `false`.
 If the `theme.json` contains any settings, these will take precedence over the values declared via `add_theme_support`.
-This is the xcomplete list of equivalences:
+This is the complete list of equivalences:

 | add_theme_support           | theme.json setting                                        |
 | --------------------------- | --------------------------------------------------------- |